rfabbri/vpe/README.txt

     origin sha1 etc).
 You can reorder the commits, and you can remove them (weeding out bad or otherwise unwanted patches).

-### Conclusion
-- same as before

-- Caveat: git log --follow doesn't work for sub folders to trace down to the orig repo

-- mere users only push to main repo, but will never ever push directly to the subrepos, unless they are advanced users. this may be a good thing, as day-to-day workflow gets centralized and synced a lot easier (one repo) than before.

 ### Creating a new Internal project based on VPE

     # clone VPE from github